JaKXz/jakxz.github.io/src/lib/posts/tdd-does-not-have-to-be-dogmatic.md

 That's it.
 That's the post.

-If you're curious, what I usually do looks something like this:
+If you're curious, what I usually do looks something like this (using React as pseudocode):

 ```tsx
 // first, write out as many behaviours as I can think of in .skipped or .todo tests: